andreups/tempfork/README.md

 # tempfork
-Temporary fork for playing with Git
+Temporary fork for engaging with Git.